Terms and Conditions

 Students requesting to be “withdrawn” from an Australian College course and have outstanding fees owing due to a payment plan enrolment, are not eligible for a refund of any kind and must pay out the remaining balance before the “withdrawal” can be finalised.

-If a Student has paid in full and submitted the Australian College Cancellation Request Form within 10 days from their Enrolment Date, a refund of up to 50% of the course less the $200.00 cancellation fee will be issued within 7 - 10 working days.
+If a student has paid in full and submitted the Australian College Cancelation Request Form within 10 days from their Enrolment Date, a refund of up to 50% of the course less the $200.00 Cancelation fee will be issued within 7 – 10 working days.

-If a Student has enrolled with a payment plan and submitted the Australian College Cancellation Request Form within 10 days from their Enrolment Date, the deposit is non-refundable and a $200.00 cancellation fee is required.
+If a student has enrolled with a payment plan and submitted the Australian College Cancelation Request Form within 10 days from their Enrolment Date, the deposit is non-refundable and a $200.00 Cancelation fee is required.

 When National Training packages are updated, students are not eligible for a refund of any kind.
-Students can however either complete their course within the mandatory teach out period and obtain the full qualification and / or partial Statement of Attainment for units completed or arrange to transition to the new National Training packages when the packages become available (additional fees and charges may apply).
+However, students can either complete their course within the mandatory teach out period and obtain the full qualification and/or partial Statement of Attainment for units completed, or arrange to transition to the new National Training packages when the packages become available (additional fees and charges may apply).

 If a student does not maintain their payment plan i.e default on their required weekly or fortnightly payments by up to 3 weeks, students will be withdrawn from their course without further notice and will not be eligible for a refund of any kind.
 In addition, debt recovery will commence for all outstanding fees owed to Australian College.